jpgoldberg/toy-crypto-math/docs/source/modules/games.rst

 to tell it to re-initialize [#reinit]_ , which will generate a fresh key and value for the bit, **b**.

-Between initialization and finalization the adversary can ask the game to to perform certain computions, which may include encrypting or decrypting data of the adversary's chosing.
+Between initialization and finalization the adversary can ask the game to to perform certain computations, which may include encrypting or decrypting data of the adversary's choosing.
 Which methods are available and in what sequences they can be called depends on the specific game.